 When I am doing my meditation, I love closing my eyes and imagining that I am under tropical trees and beaches in Jamaica… But there something more about Jamaican women.
 This tropical island is well known for its tropical and crystal clear beaches, the smell of tropical fruits and coconuts, salty beach water, sexy music and Jamaican cocktails.
-What you may not know about the island of Jamaica is that is the land of the best natural beauty secrets.
-They are using what they have around them.
+What you may not know about the island of Jamaica is that is the land of the best natural skin care secrets.
+Because, they are using what they have around them.

-Keep scrolling for a closer look the best-kept skin care secrets of Jamaican women.
+Keep scrolling for a closer look the best-kept natural skin care secrets of Jamaican women.

 Egg face mask

 Why egg face mask?
-Jamaican loves it because they smooth out and firm their facial skin.
+Because, Jamaican loves it because they smooth out and firm their facial skin.

 2 small-sized bowls